colbypalmer/cp-project-template/README.md

 5. Create a database and local_settings.py based on the included local_settings_example.py

-6. If necessary, install Grunt with `npm install grunt-cli`.
+6. If necessary, install Grunt with `npm install -g grunt-cli`.

 7. In your Terminal, navigate to the project folder and type `npm install grunt --save-dev`